Selling Yourself: 18th Century Art and Society (V4130B)

-This module considers the production of visual culture in the 18th century within its social contexts.
-Rather than simply looking at a list of artists, you will consider the visual arts against the backdrop of contemporary social and ideological issues: commerce and luxury, urbanization and the rise of industry, the impact of empire and colonialism.
+This module will consider the production of visual culture in the eighteenth century within its social contexts.
+Rather than simply looking at a list of artists, it will consider the visual arts against the backdrop of contemporary social and ideological issues: commerce and luxury, urbanisation and the rise of industry, the impact of empire and colonialism.

-The approach will be a thematic one, looking at topics such as the representation of labour, the image of the family, the cult of individualism, the representation of war, as well as the more conventional genres of portraiture, landscape or history painting.
-You will also relate the visual arts to 18th century literary culture: the rise of the novel, georgic and pastoral poetry, and developments in social philosophy.
+The approach, therefore, will be a thematic one, looking at topics such as the rise of satire, the image of women, the representation of war, as well as the more conventional genres of portraiture, landscape or history painting.
+It will also relate the visual arts to eighteenth-century literary culture: the rise of the novel, georgic and pastoral poetry, and developments in social philosophy.

 70%: Coursework (Essay)